In a recent post that touches on food and religious evangelism and the folly of demanding adherence to the one true way, John Michael Greer writes:

 …and which ultimately never work as advertised.”

-I’ve long felt that people look to food rules in an effort to exercise some bit of control over lives increasingly given over to the demands of others and the culture in general.
+It’s possible that people look to food rules in an effort to exercise some bit of control over lives increasingly given over to the demands of others and the cultural imperative to act and be and express oneself in whatever is currently fashionable.
 We might not do the work we want to do, or have the depth of experience or the intimacy we crave, but we can surely decide what we will and will not eat.

-And there is something religious, yes, about food rules, in that they provide adherents with an ethical framework, perhaps even a sense of superiority over those who have not seen the light.
+Too, there is something quasi-religious about food rules, in that they provide adherents with an ethical framework, perhaps even a sense of superiority over those who have not seen the light.

-But as Greer points out, the body will out.
-Because the body wants what it wants.
-Which is why we have sex scandals and vegans sneaking out for late-night cheeseburgers.
+But as Greer points out, the body will out, which is why we have sex scandals and vegans sneaking out for late-night cheeseburgers.

-As an aside to Greer’s observations, I am reminded that, decades ago, coconut oil was not considered a healthy food to consume.
-When I mentioned this recently to a customer at the cafe, he (literally) rolled his eyes at the preciousness of earlier generations.
-Yet there is an entire branch of the dietary evangelical tree that is home to all kinds of twittering about eating like our paleolithic ancestors did, so apparently not all previous generations are to be pitied for their ignorance (and otherwise ignored.)
+And yet, there is an entire branch of the dietary evangelical tree that is home to all kinds of twittering about eating like our paleolithic ancestors.
+So apparently not all previous generations are to be pitied for their ignorance (and otherwise ignored.)
 Only, apparently, the more recent ones.